Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up 199 total home runs at a clip of 1.5 per game (most in the league).
+- The Nationals allow the most home runs in baseball (202 total, 1.5 per game).

-- Williams (6-7) takes the mound for the Nationals in his 26th start of the season.
-He's put together a 4.95 ERA in 123 2/3 innings pitched, with 94 strikeouts.
+- Adon (2-0 with a 5.25 ERA and 20 strikeouts in 24 2/3 innings pitched) makes the start for the Nationals, his fifth of the season.

-- His most recent appearance came on Sunday against the Philadelphia Phillies, when the right-hander threw six scoreless innings while giving up two hits.
+- The right-hander's last time out came on Friday against the Miami Marlins, when he tossed six scoreless innings while allowing two hits.

-- In 25 games this season, the 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to opposing batters.
+- The 25-year-old has put together a 5.25 ERA and 7.5 strikeouts per nine innings in six games this season, while giving up a batting average of .182 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.